Please note: the document below was accurate as of publishing. Regulations have since changed. Read the most up-to-date regulations here.

 - number of contacts, and

-- the degree to which the activities are considered to be modifiable (through mitigation measures such as enabling people to remain six feet or two metres apart) to reduce risk.
+- the degree to which the activities are considered to be modifiable (through mitigation measures such as enabling people to remain three feet apart) to reduce risk.

 Contact intensity is depends on contact type (ranging from close to distant) and duration (ranging from brief to prolonged).